bingmapsts/Cutscene-Detection-Plugin/README.md

-The plugin disables ObjectHook and sets Aim to Head during a cutscene.
+The plugin disables ObjectHook and sets Aim to Game during a cutscene.

 How to use: